STEllAR-GROUP/hpx/README.rst

 trick their way into the code base - you have been warned!

-In any case, if you happen to run into problems we very much encourage and appreciate any problem reports through the `issue tracker for this Github project
+In any case, if you happen to run into problems we very much encourage and appreciate any issue reports through the `issue tracker for this Github project
 <http://github.com/STEllAR-GROUP/hpx/issues>`_.

 ********************